russross/codegrinder/README.md

 ==============

 This is a rewrite of a tool we use internally at Dixie State University in our Computer Science program.
-The version 1 system was overly complex and was missing some crucial features.
-This is currently a work in progress, and you should approach it with caution.
+This is a work in progress, and you should approach it with caution.

+CodeGrinder is released under the terms of the GPL.
+If you would like to use it and these terms are not suitable, please contact the author to inquire about alternate licensing.

 What is here